 2.2.3 Torrefaction experiment

-A bench-scale fixed-bed reactor setup (Figure 1) will be employed for the torrefaction experiments.
+A bench-scale fixed-bed reactor setup (Figure 1) is used for the torrefaction experiments.
 In this system, the biomass sample will be heated by a combination of preheated nitrogen gas and an electric furnace.
 The furnace temperature will be regulated through a temperature controller linked to the electric power supply.
 Samples will be introduced from the top of the reactor, while the torrefied product will be removed once the reaction is completed.
 Condensable vapors will be trapped in a water-cooled condenser, whereas non-condensable gases will either be collected in a gas sampling bag or vented through an exhaust system.
 Each experimental run will be performed in batch mode with a feed size of 20–40 g.
-The study will examine two key operating parameters for each particle size: torrefaction temperature, set at 250 °C, 270 °C, and 290 °C, and residence time, selected as 15, 30, and 60 minutes.
+The study will examine two key operating parameters for each particle size: torrefaction temperature, set at 250, 270 and 290 °C, and residence time, selected as 15, 30, and 60 minutes.
 For every condition, at least two replicates will be carried out.
 The resulting solid fraction, commonly referred to as torrefied fuel, will be weighed to determine mass yield (MY), energy yield (EY), and energy density ratio, which will be calculated as a percentage of the original sample mass using the following equation:

 mass yield, MY,= McharMfeeddaf*100 1